raspberrypi/documentation/hardware/computemodule/cm-emmc-flashing.md

 ### Setting up the Compute Module IO board

-Ensure the Compute module itself is correctly installed on the IO board, it should lie parallel with the board, with the engagement clips clicked into place.
+Ensure the Compute Module itself is correctly installed on the IO board.
+It should lie parallel with the board, with the engagement clips clicked into place.

 Make sure that J4 (USB SLAVE BOOT ENABLE) is set to the 'EN' position.

-Use a MicroUSB cable to connect the IO board to the host device.
+Use a Micro USB cable to connect the IO board to the host device.

 Do not power up yet.

 ### Building rpiboot on your host system (Cygin/Linux)

 We will be using Git to get the rpiboot source code, so ensure Git is installed.
-In Cygwin, use the cygwin installer, on a Pi or other Debian-based Linux machine use the following:
+In Cygwin, use the cygwin installer.
+On a Pi or other Debian-based Linux machine, use the following:

 ```bash
 sudo apt-get install git
 ```

-Git may produce an error if the date is not set correctly, so on a Raspberry Pi enter the following:
+Git may produce an error if the date is not set correctly: on a Raspberry Pi, enter the following to correct this:

 ```bash
 sudo date MMDDhhmm
 ```

-where `MM` is month, `DD` is day, and `hh` and `mm` are hours and minutes respectively.
+where `MM` is the month, `DD` is the date, and `hh` and `mm` are hours and minutes respectively.

 Clone the `usbboot` tool repository: